Postpositive adjective: Set phrases

-Set adjectives
+In terms kept in the original French language: agent provocateur, cause célèbre, femme fataleSet adjectives

 Certain individual adjectives, or words of adjectival type, are typically placed after the noun.
 Their use is not limited to particular noun(s).
 Those beginning a before an old substantive word can be equally seen as adverbial modifiers (or nouns/pronouns), intuitively expected to be later (see below).